Pkcs11Interop/Pkcs11Interop/doc/08_TROUBLESHOOTING.md

 }
 ```

-Analysis of the logged information needs to be performed by a person familiar with [PKCS#11 specifications](https://github.com/Pkcs11Interop/PKCS11-SPECS) who should be able to determine whether problems were caused by the managed components (.NET application or Pkcs11Interop) or by the implementation of unmanaged PKCS#11 library.
+The analysis of the logged information should be performed by someone familiar with the [PKCS#11 specifications](https://github.com/Pkcs11Interop/PKCS11-SPECS).
+This person should be able to determine whether the issues stem from the managed components (i.e., the .NET application or Pkcs11Interop) or from the implementation of the unmanaged PKCS#11 library.

-Here's the short sample of the content extracted from the beginning of the log file:
+Here’s a brief sample of the content extracted from the beginning of the log file:

 ```
 0x000013c8 : 0x00001078 : ****************************** 2015-12-14 23:56:07 ***